KMKfw/kmk_firmware/docs/en/scanners.md

         )
 ```

-### digitalio DuplexMatrixScanner
+### DuplexMatrixScanner

-The digitalio DuplexMatrixScanner dynamically switch GPIO pins that can change between input and output modes during the scan cycle; this allows to first scan COL2ROW and then ROW2COL.
+The DuplexMatrixScanner dynamically switch GPIO pins that can change between input and output modes during the scan cycle; this allows to first scan COL2ROW and then ROW2COL.

 GPIO column pins must be wired physically to consecutive columns `GP0 to Col0 and Col1, GP1 to Col2 and Col3`.
 GPIO pin must not be wired as `GP0 to Col0 and Col2`